 The main open plan living area is generously proportioned with a high beamed ceiling and a mezzanine floor providing a cosy nook.
 Featuring a large open fireplace, surrounded by three comfortable sofas it provides a convivial entertaining space for relaxed conversation along with the odd glass of wine!
 The kitchen is extensively equipped with all mod cons and plenty of lovely touches for holiday living.

 The ground floor features a luxury bedroom with sauna and steam room for a little indulgence at the end of a busy day, while downstairs the custom finishes and attention to detail continue to shine through in the three en-suite bedrooms - each unique and characterful with elegant fittings by Jim Lawrence and fabulous artworks by local artists.

-Outside there is all-weather tennis court which guests are welcome to use anytime, or children and adults can enjoy some together-time dabbling for wildlife around the nearby mill pond, followed perhaps by a campfire and a little star gazing under the amazing dark skies of this area.
+Outside, children and adults can enjoy some together-time dabbling for wildlife around the nearby mill pond, followed perhaps by a campfire and a little star gazing under the amazing dark skies of this area.

 Entrance hall/boot room for the storage of outdoor kit, and adjoining WC.

 Large open-plan living/dining/kitchen.
 The main living area features a large open fire with unlimited logs supplied, generous sofas, TV with Blu-Ray DVD, Bose docking station, and large French doors leading to a patio and barbecue area.
 The kitchen is extensively equipped with a Rangemaster cooker with 5 burner hob, large fridge/freezer, two dishwashers, microwave, toaster, food processor, coffee maker and all other kitchen essentials, including a good selection of cook books.